Welcome to Tidy3d#

 This page will get you set up with Tidy3D and running a simple example.

 This is the documentation for the beta release of Tidy3D.
-If you were interested in our previous version, it is documented at this page.

 You can find our front end python code in its entirety at this github repository.
 This is also a good place to ask questions or request features through the “Discussions” tab.

 Before using Tidy3D, you must first sign up for a user account.

 Signing up also grants you access to our browser-based interface for managing simulations.